Never Run a Generator Indoors: CO Kills in Minutes

 Generators That Shut Themselves Off

-Some newer portable generators include a carbon monoxide sensor that shuts the engine off automatically when the gas builds up around the unit.
-The feature is built to an industry safety standard (ANSI/PGMA G300), and it is a real improvement.
-It is also a backup, not permission.
+It is a backup, not permission.
+CPSC's own fatality report records a three-person death involving a generator advertised as certified to ANSI/PGMA G300-2018.
 A shutoff sensor is there to catch a mistake, not to make running a generator in the garage acceptable.
 The rule does not change: outside only.

 If Someone Has Symptoms